drsimonj/pipelearner/README.md

 #> #   test <list>
 ```

-The following tests a regression model and grid-searches hyperparameters of a decision tree:
+The following fits a regression model and grid-searches hyperparameters of a decision tree:

 ``` r
 pipelearner(iris) %>%